rust-lang/rust/guide.md

 happens in [`ServerWorldState::new`] method.
 Specifically

 * Create a `SourceRoot` for each Cargo package and sysroot.
-* Schedule a file system scan of the roots.
+* Schedule a filesystem scan of the roots.
 * Create an analyzer's `Crate` for each Cargo **target** and sysroot crate.
 * Setup dependencies between the crates.